grafana/tempo/docs/sources/metrics-generator/service_graphs.md

 #### Cardinality from traces

-The amount of edges depends on the amount of nodes in the system and the direction of the requests between them.
+The amount of edges depends on the number of nodes in the system and the direction of the requests between them.
 Let’s call this amount hops.
 Every hop will be a unique combination of client + server labels.

 For example:
-- a system with 3 nodes `(A, B, C)` of which A only calls B and B only calls C will have 2 hops `(A → B, B → C)`
+- A system with 3 nodes `(A, B, C)` of which A only calls B and B only calls C will have 2 hops `(A → B, B → C)`
-- a system with 3 nodes `(A, B, C)` that call each other (i.e. all bidirectional links somehow) will have 6 hops `(A → B, B → A, B → C, C → B, A → C, C → A)`
+- A system with 3 nodes `(A, B, C)` that call each other (i.e. all bidirectional links somehow) will have 6 hops `(A → B, B → A, B → C, C → B, A → C, C → A)`

 We can’t calculate the amount of hops automatically based upon the nodes, but it should be a value between `#services - 1` and `#services!`.